Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/edit_object.rst

 Object
-   The name of the object that is going to be added.:
+   The name of the object that is going to be added.
 Time
    The time (in frames) the object stays alive before it disappears.
    Zero makes it stay forever.